frankiej60/Employee_layoffs-Exploratory-data-analysis-03-2020-03-2023-MYSQL-/README.md

 - What are the trends observed over the years in employee layoffs?
 - How do layoffs vary across different companies and industries?
 - Which are the top 5 companies each year with the highest layoffs?
+- Are there any patterns in employee layoffs?

 Outcomes from the EDA